Materializations

 • Enabling downloads of Ontology data containing the latest state of all object instances for an object type.

-We recommend orchestrating bulk downloads in Foundry by creating materialized datasets and initiating the downloads through existing download workflows for other Foundry datasets, such as data exports and exports through Foundry Transforms.
+We recommend orchestrating bulk downloads in Foundry by creating materialized datasets and initiating the downloads through existing download workflows for other Foundry datasets, such as data exports and exports through Foundry transforms.

 Create a materialized dataset

-Navigate to the Materializations tab by toggling the Edits configuration in the Datasources tab in the Ontology Manager.
-On the Materializations tab, you can can create materialized object datasets or object restricted views with various configurations depending on input datasource types.
+Navigate to the Materializations tab by toggling the Edits configuration in the Datasources tab in Ontology Manager.
+On the Materializations tab, you can create materialized object datasets or object restricted views with various configurations depending on input datasource types.

 Materializations landing page